DaoyuanLi2816/Kaggle-4th-Place-Solution-LMSYS-Chatbot-Arena-Human-Preference-Predictions/readme.md

 First, we utilized the official dataset (55k) along with 33k deduplicated data, employing a 20-fold cross-validation (n_splits=20), but only trained on one fold to maximize the amount of training data.
 Additionally, we created pseudo-labels for 30,000 entries from the ultrafeedback dataset to further supplement the dataset.

 ## Prompt
 We designed a unique prompt, which is beneficial because when the dialogue length exceeds the maximum token length (`max_length`), it allows for a reasonable truncation of the final round of conversation.
 This ensures that the prompt, response A, and response B can all be adequately displayed, avoiding situations where only the prompt or response A gets truncated.
 If the remaining token count in the final round is less than 80, the entire conversation round (and the subsequent ones) will be discarded.
-Th...
+These thresholds and proportions were determined through observation of the training set.

 ```python
 def tokenize_cls_p3(example, tokenizer, max_length, is_train):